Programmer-Network/use-ajv-form/README.md

 ```

 Simply pass the object path as the `name` prop and this library will generate the object for you.
 But not only that, validate it against the provided schema.

-The fact that we `unflatten` the state makes it incredibly easy to make your form generate the exact object shape that you want, instead of needing to do it manually yourself.